 This website summarizes the proposed Settlement.
 More details are in a Settlement Agreement, including its exhibits and addenda.
 You can get a copy of the Settlement Agreement and other Settlement documents, in the Court Documents section of this website.
 You can also call the toll-free number, 1-877-919-5481, or write the Administrator at Stericycle Class Action, c/o GCG, PO Box 10515, Dublin, OH 43017-1515.
 You can also look at the documents filed in the lawsuit at the Court at the address provided above in response to Question 15.

 |21.||When will the Settlement be final?|

-The Court has granted Final Approval.
-However, the Settlement will not be final unless and until any appeals are resolved in favor of the Settlement.
-Please be patient and check this website regularly.
+The Court has granted Final Approval and entered Final Judgement.
+However, a date has not yet been set for distribution of settlement funds.
+Please be patient and check this website regularly for updates.
 Please do not contact Stericycle, the Court, or Court staff, as the Court has ordered that all questions be directed to the Administrator.